 Many owners have gotten quite creative with creating cages out of plastic storage bins.
 With some slight modifications, you can make a large cage for little money out of clear plastic storage containers (choose clear because opaque containers would be quite dark for a hedgehog).
-The biggest detriment is again ventilation.
-You can make holes in the sides and lid with a soldering iron or drill, but it is difficult to provide enough holes to provide great ventilation.
+The biggest detriment is once again ventilation.
+You can make holes in the sides and lid with a soldering iron or drill, but it is difficult to make enough holes to provide great ventilation.
 If you get a deep enough container and don't have anything around the walls that the hedgehog can use for climbing (e.g., water bottles), you may be able to get away with having no lid.

 Alternatively, you can fashion a lid out of hardware wire mesh or screen material, either on its own or attached to a large opening cut in the lid of the storage container.
 The Michigan Hedgehog Owners Group site has an ingenious idea for a two-container home with instructions.
 Hedgehog Valley suggests cutting panels in the sides of the container and fixing wire mesh or plastic canvas over the openings to aid ventilation in this type of home.
 With a little creativity, these homes can work quite well.

 Wading pools (solid plastic with high sides) and home-made wooden cages are possibilities.
 As long as a cage is large enough, escape proof, safe, ventilated, and easy to clean, then your imagination is the limit!